 I heard that colleges require a minimum of 2 years of World Language, so I probably should do more than the minimum.
 Can I do 1 year of one language and then two years of a different one?

 No. Colleges require a minimum of two years in the same language.
 Note: UW’s “unofficial” minimum is 3 years, so we recommend SW students complete at least 3 years in the same language.

-Should I take Honors, AP or regular class?
+Should I take Honors, AP, or regular class?

 This is an individual decision.
-Take time to make the right decision for you because, in almost all cases, you can’t switch out of the class for which you registered.
+Take time to make the right decision for yourself because, in almost all cases, you can’t switch out of the class for which you registered.
 Talk to your current teacher in this subject area and to a teacher who is currently teaching the course you are considering.